-For more information regarding the Company's efforts, see the Sustainability Report for the year ended December 31, 2021 on its website at www.callawaygolf.com under Investor Relations-Corporate Governance-Corporate Social Responsibility.
+The Company remains committed to transparency and accountability through robust reporting, providing clear and accurate information about its environmental and social performance.
+For more information regarding the Company's efforts, see the Sustainability Report for the years ended December 31, 2022 and 2023 and ESG data table for the year ended December 31, 2023 on its website at www.topgolfcallawaybrands.com under Sustainability.